gd-labs/learning-ocaml/README.md

 In logic, *first order quantification* refers primarily to the universal and existential quantifiers.
 These make it possible to quantify over some *domain* of interest, such as the natural numbers.

 In programming languages *first-order functions* similarly refer to functions that operate on individual data elements.
 Whereas *higher-order functions* can operate on functions, much like higher-order logics can quantify over properties of some domain (which are like functions).

+## Fold on variant types (6.5.2)

+- Write a recursive `fold` function that takes in one argument for each constructor of `t`.

+- The function matches against the constructors, calling itself on any value of type `t`.

+- Use the appropriate argument of `fold` to combine the results of all recursive calls.

+This technique constructs something called a *catamorphism*, or a *generalized fold operation*.